-Once the schedule for the session is reviewed by the Camp Director, the Group Leaders will notify Assistant Group Leaders of the activities they will be responsible for.
-All staff should be prepared to lead activities and take it as an opportunity to introduce new and exciting activities to camp!
+Once the schedule for the session is reviewed by the Camp Director, the Coordinator will notify Leaders of the activities they will be responsible for.
+Leaders should be prepared to lead activities and take it as an opportunity to introduce new and exciting activities to camp!